 The financial statements of the Company's subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 Control exists when an entity is exposed to, or has rights to, variable returns from its involvement with the entity and could affect these returns through its control over the entity.
 All significant intercompany transactions and balances have been eliminated.
-All the Company's subsidiaries are wholly owned except for District Copper, which is an investment, with the Company owning 16.01% of the common outstanding shares as of October 31, 2022.
+All the Company's subsidiaries are wholly owned.
 Accounting policies are applied consistently throughout all consolidated entities.